Are you an adviser? Go to Unbiased Pro

 This could involve spreading income across family members, reviewing your investment portfolio to ensure it's tax-efficient, and exploring government incentives.

-High earners may also benefit from optimising the timing of income, such as deferring bonuses or adjusting the way capital gains are realised, to avoid crossing into higher tax brackets unnecessarily.
+High earners may also benefit from optimising the timing of income, such as deferring bonuses or adjusting the way that capital gains are realised to avoid crossing into higher tax brackets unnecessarily.

-Strategic use of financial instruments and tax reliefs is key to keeping your tax liabilities in check.
+Strategic use of ISAs, pensions and tax reliefs is key to keeping your tax liabilities in check.

 What questions should I ask a financial adviser as a high earner?

-When seeking tax advice for higher earners from a financial adviser, asking the right questions is critical to ensure you get the most out of your income.
+When seeking tax advice as a higher earner from a financial adviser, asking the right questions is critical to ensure you get the most out of your income.

 Here are some questions to ask and why they’re important: